weizeming/RAPO/README.md

 # RAPO: Risk-Aware Preference Optimization for Generalizable Safe Reasoning

-This is the repository for the paper **RAPO: Risk-Aware Preference Optimization for Generalizable Safe Reasoning**, by Zeming Wei, Qiaosheng Zhang, Xia Hu, and Xingcheng Xu.
+This is the repository for the [paper](https://openreview.net/forum?id=smLgjabnLP) **RAPO: Risk-Aware Preference Optimization for Generalizable Safe Reasoning** by Zeming Wei, Qiaosheng Zhang, Xia Hu, and Xingcheng Xu, presented at ICLR 2026 Workshop on Trustworthy AI.

 ![Method overview](method.png)